 Through reciprocal borrowing agreements with all library systems in Wisconsin, Kenosha Public Library will honor valid library cards issued to residents of all Wisconsin library systems except the Milwaukee County Federated Library System.
-Residents of Lakeshores Library System who have not yet registered with their home library may be issued a Kenosha Public Library card with proper identification and proof of address.
+Residents of Lakeshores Library System and Arrowhead Library System who have not yet registered with their home library may be issued a Kenosha Public Library card with proper identification and proof of address.

 V. RESIDENTS IN TEMPORARY OR TRANSITIONAL HOUSING

-Individuals who reside in temporary or transitional housing within Kenosha County are eligible for a library card after presenting a letter on official letterhead from the housing manager verifying the individual’s residence at that facility.
+Individuals who reside in temporary or transitional housing within Kenosha County are eligible for a library card after presenting a letter on official letterhead from the housing manager verifying the individual’s residence at that facility, or from their regular place of worship or other social service or educational agency, verifying their identity and temporary address.
 These accounts allow a limited checkout of 1 item.